3 Hong Kong Night Markets: Sights, Sounds, and a Myriad of Scents

 - Take the MTR Tseun Wan Line to Jordan Station.
 Look for Exit A and turn right upon leaving the station.
 Walk along busy Jordan Road till you see the Chinese style gate marking the start of Temple Street.

 - If you do not mind not starting in the “heart” of the night market demarcated by the two Chinese-style gates, you could take the MTR Tseun Wan Line to Yau Ma Tei station.
 Use Exit C and head up Man Ming Lane i.e. away from Nathan Road.
-The northern end of Temple Street is after Arthur Street.
+The northern gate of Temple Street is after Arthur Street.

 Mongkok Ladies Market (女人街) and Sai Yeung Choi Street South (西洋菜南街)